chrales2048/HMA-yolo/README.md

 │-- detect.py          # Inference demo script
 │-- README.md        # Project documentation

+---

+## 📂 Dataset Availability

+A **partial dataset** is included in the `data/` folder to demonstrate the usage of the provided scripts.

+> ⚠️ **Note:**
+> Due to confidentiality requirements and the fact that the project is still ongoing, the **full dataset cannot be released at this stage**.
+> Upon completion of the project, the full dataset will be uploaded to this repository .

+---
  ## 📖 Citation
  If you find this work useful, please cite our manuscript:
  @article{Peng2025HMA-YOLO,